Educate. Access. Thrive.

 We commit to creating curriculum and building new partnerships that will work off our existing program framework to provide youth a truly transformative experience.
 We do this through:

-• Providing a Katsiroubas Cares Box, full of local produce, to 100 families in our network, free of charge.
+• Providing a pantry box full of local produce, to 100 families in our network, free of charge.

 • Including healthy food options at our outings, educating children about the foods they are eating, and teaching how to read nutrition labels.